How to Say “I Love You” in Spanish (and 50+ Other Romantic Phrases)

 - Quiero estar contigo para siempre: “I want to be with you forever”

 - Estoy pensando en ti: “I’m thinking of you”

 - Eres el amor de mi vida: “You’re the love of my life”

 There isn’t only one way to say “amazing” in Spanish – there are a few words that work.
 You could use increíble (“incredible”), asombroso (“astounding”) or maravilloso (“marvellous”).
 All of them have similar meanings.
 So if you want to tell your loved one they’re amazing, say Eres increíble!

-If you want to express those sentimientos to other people though, these phrases will help:
+If you want to express those sentimientos though, these phrases can help: